kylebebak/questionnaire/README.md

 ## Tests
-From the root of the repo, run `python -m unittest discover tests -v`.
+From the root of the repo, run `python -m unittest discover -v`.
 Tests in the `tests` directory are run automatically by Travis.
 These tests cover the `Questionnaire`, `Question` and `Condition` classes.
 They don't cover prompters, which are completely decoupled from `Questionnaire`.

 If you want to make sure the core prompters are working, the modules in the `examples` directory should be used to test them.
 Run, for example, `python -m examples.plans` or `python -m examples.activities` from the root of the repo.
 If anyone wants to help automate these tests that would be great!

+### Coverage
+To see coverage stats for the questionnaire package, run `coverage run --source=questionnaire -m unittest discover -v` and `coverage report`.

 ## Contributing
 If you want to improve __questionnaire__, fork the repo and submit a pull request.
 Integration tests for the prompters would be nice.
 I think it would also be nice to refactor the raw prompter to use curses.
-A boolean __y/n__ prompter might be nice, even though this use case is handled fine by the `one` prompter.
+A boolean __(Y/n)__ prompter might be nice, even though this use case is handled fine by the `one` prompter.

 ## Gotchas